trondreitan/RAMU-MSOM/README.md

     plotting or analyses.
 A preliminary plot of relative abundance (one plot for each species) is done at the end of the script, to show how these things can be plotted.

+* plot.R - Plots the relative abundance estimates, occupancy probabilities, abundance-given-occupancy and regional occupancy probabilities from the posterior estimates calcualted in "rel_abundance_smalltop.R".
+The means and credibility bands are stored in the subfolder "empirical_crunched_data", while the formation ages are found in the data file "formation_ages.csv".